 Susquehanna University Pre-College Programs ~ Susquehanna is looking for motivated students to spend a week on their Pennsylvania campus learning new skills while experiencing college life through the college's summer pre-college programs.
 Students may choose from a variety of workshops on leadership, music, writing and publishing, finance, engineering, acting and law.
 Programs are scheduled throughout June and July depending on the program chosen.
 Click here for details.

 Syracuse University Summer College ~ Celebrating its 60th year in 2020, Syracuse University's Summer College offers high school students the opportunity to explore their artistic, academic and professional interests while experiencing college life.
 The program offers sessions as short as one week and as long as six weeks, with credit and noncredit options, in more than 60 programs.
 Click here for more details.

 Terp Young Scholars ~ The University of Maryland's Young Scholars Program invites rising high school 9th-12th graders to participate in their pre-college program July 12-31, 2020.
 Students experience hands-on learning from UMD faculty as they take one 3-credit college course, while exploring campus life through dormitory living and social activities.
 The cost is $4,000 for residential students and $2,750 for commuters.
 Click here for more information.

 University of Notre Dame ~ Notre Dame's pre-college programs offer current high school sophomores and juniors the opportunity to earn college credit, experience world-class academics, and immerse themselves in the Notre Dame community on campus and abroad.
-Programs include Summer Scholars (June 27-July 11), Study Abroad Rome (June 6-20) and Study Abroad Ireland (July 18-August 1).
+Programs include Summer Scholars (June 27-July 11, choose from 24 courses), Study Abroad Rome (June 6-20) and Study Abroad Ireland (July 18-August 1).
 Applications open beginning October 15, 2019.